-IF the Commission conducts the hearing to consider the Dissolution of the WFD, and determines that the District is to be dissolved, the following items will need to be resolved:
+IF the Commission conducts the hearing to consider the dissolution of the Winterhaven Fire District, and determines that the District is to be dissolved, the following items will need to be resolved:

-1) Disposition of the Fire Station and fixed property
+1) Disposition of the fire station and fixed property.

-The Fire Station is an asset that has value.
-LAFCO had an appraisal done which concluded that the station/property had a value of \$280,000.00, see EXHIBIT "D".
+The fire station is an asset that has value.
+LAFCO had an appraisal done which concluded that the station/property had a value of \$280,000.00 (EXHIBIT D).

-The LAFCO also had prepared PHASE I environmental review of the property, copy of which is attached as EXHBIT "E".
+The LAFCO also had prepared PHASE I environmental review of the property (EXHIBIT E).

-2) Disposition of the Fire Chief's Pickup Truck
+2) Disposition of the Fire Chief's pickup truck.

 There is/was a reasonably new and well maintained "Chief's Truck" within the station.
 The County Fire Department may have some use for this truck.
 Although the truck has some value, it may contain devices or equipment that may have been purchased with grant funds or other donations, which could make it difficult to sell without a thorough research of and removal of such equipment.
-It is the EO's position that this vehicle although an asset its reconfiguration to a civilian truck would be costly and its best disposition would be and the recommendation is that this vehicle/equipment become the property of the County Fire Department.
+It is the Executive Officer's position that this vehicle although an asset its reconfiguration to a civilian truck would be costly and its best disposition would be and the recommendation is that this vehicle/equipment become the property of the County Fire Department.

-3) Disposition of the Ambulance
+3) Disposition of the ambulance.

 This ambulance is not currently at the station and the reason for its transfer to a location in San Diego remains under investigation.
-The ambulance is being stored at a location in San Diego per the direction of the EO until such time that the Commission makes its decision.
-Suffice it to say, the method by which this asset was removed from the station and transferred to the SD business are highly questionable and yet to be sorted out.
+The ambulance is being stored at a location in San Diego per the direction of the EXECUTIVE OFFICER until such time that the Commission makes its decision.
+Suffice it to say, the method by which this asset was removed from the station and transferred to the San Diego business are highly questionable and has yet to be sorted out.

-At the time this ambulance was transferred to the SD business, a check was given to the current Fire Chief at an amount of approximately \$5,000.00.
-This included the vehicle and "Equipment" in the vehicle.
+At the time this ambulance was transferred to the San Diego business, a check was given to the current Fire Chief at an amount of approximately \$5,000.
+This included the vehicle and "equipment" in the vehicle.
 What the true value of this equipment and vehicle would be are unknown at this time.
-Allegedly the check provided to the Chief has not been deposited or cashed, although the check has not been provided to LAFCO as requested.
+Allegedly the check provided to the Chief has not been deposited or cashed; although the check has not been provided to LAFCO as requested.